Table of Contents

 Pharmacologic treatment of agoraphobia

-The symptoms of agoraphobia also respond to escitalopram, fluoxetine, fluvoxamine, paroxetine and sertraline.
+The symptoms of agoraphobia also respond to escitalopram, fluoxetine, fluvoxamine, paroxetine, and sertraline.
 Benzodiazepines can be also used to lower the anxiety symptoms experienced by patients with agoraphobia.

 Psychotherapy in phobic disorders

-The most effective approach to treat social or agoraphobia is the combination between behavioral therapy or cognitive behavioral therapy and pharmacotherapy.
+The most effective approach to treat social or agoraphobia is the combination of behavioral therapy or cognitive behavioral therapy and pharmacotherapy.
 Panic disorders and specific phobias can be managed by computerized cognitive behavioral therapy aiming to desensitize the patient to the stimulus.

 Exposure therapy is also usually effective in specific phobias.
-Cognitive behavioral therapy in specific phobias is very effective and has been found to alter the abnormal brain regions involved with the condition on follow-up functional magnetic resonance imaging studies.
+Cognitive-behavioral therapy in specific phobias is very effective and has been found to alter the abnormal brain regions involved with the condition on follow-up functional magnetic resonance imaging studies.